 - Defecting for Love: Angel ends up regretting her actions when Stitch was about to be pounded by his cousins.
 Thus, she sings her song backwards, reverting the experiments back to good and proving that she is done working for Gantu and Hämsterviel.

 - Downer Ending: One of the rare times in The Series where this happens.
 Angel saves Stitch by turning the experiments back to good, but her now-former boss captures her in retaliation.
-Lilo and Stitch do resolve to save her one day, however, and eventually do so at the end of The Series.
+However, the episode doesn't end on an entirely sad note, as Lilo and Stitch do resolve to save her one day.
+And they eventually do so at the end of The Series.

 - Enhance Button: How Lilo was able to make out the details of Angel's dog tag in Pleakley's video recording of her.
 Justified as the video camera Pleakley was using was made by Jumba and can record at an insanely high resolution.